-Promoting personal development and success will create a positive company culture.
+Promoting personal development and success creates a positive company culture.
 You should focus on individual talents and goals to keep employees happy and inspired.

 If employees are engaged, they're more likely to perform efficiently and will be motivated to do so.
 However, according to the State of the American Workplace report by Gallup, only one-third of employees are engaged at work.
 Fifty-one percent are not engaged, and the remaining 16 percent are actively disengaged.

 Make sure you are supportive of your workers and their performance.
-As a leader, you should make sure your team members feel their work is valued and important to the rest of the company.
+As a leader, you should make sure your team members feel their work is valued.
 This will reduce voluntary turnover and improve employee retention.

 Additionally, treat your employees like humans – they have personal lives and should not feel pressured to stay late or be available for contact after hours.
 Overwhelming them will impact the quality of their work, and thereby impact your company's bottom line.
 It's difficult for workers to perform efficiently if they are stressed or anxious, struggling to achieve a work-life balance.

-Knowing your employees on a personal level will also make them more comfortable and encourage questions, feedback and teamwork.
+Knowing your employees on a personal level also helps them to feel more comfortable and encourages them to ask questions, give feedback and act as a team member.
 You can be friendly with your workers while still holding them accountable and maintaining a professional relationship with them.

 If you are not communicating clearly with your employees, and they don't know about core values or any company changes, your business is at risk for many issues.
 For instance, employees may feel indifferent or passionless because they aren't involved in major company decisions.

-You can avoid these problems by simply speaking with your employees.
-Be forward with your expectations, the company's benefits, assignments and any information your workers should know.
+You can avoid these problems by speaking with your employees.
+Be clear about your expectations and any information your workers should know.
 Also, hold meetings regularly to keep everyone up to date and on the same page.
 Make sure you encourage questions or ideas from employees; no one should be treated like their voice isn't important.

 Your company's core values should always be kept in mind through every task you and your team complete.
 Each person in the company needs to understand and respect the company's principles to ensure everyone is on the same page, no matter their position or status.

 Leaders should practice these values to set an example for the rest of the company and remind everyone what's important to the company instead of getting sidetracked.
 Values provide a common ground for all workers.
-These are some examples of core values:
+Some examples of core values include: